Bhaskar Tukaram Auti: Career

 Auti was a mentee (manasputra) of fellow independence activist Senapati Bapat.
 He and Senapati Bapat were both from Parner, which played an important role in the Indian independence movement, and today, there are monuments to both men at Parner.
 Auti was actively involved in making bombs along with Senapati Bapat at Ganesh Khind in Parner to fight the British.
 During this time, he and Senapati Bapat were also associated with Vinayak Damodar Savarkar.
 Anna Hazare, who hails from Ralegan Siddhi, Parner, was also inspired by him.

 He was sentenced to prison for a term of two years at Nasik Jail and one year at Visava Jail during the Quit India Movement.
 He established many primary and secondary schools to offer free education in Ahmednagar district, belonging to Rayat Shikshan Sanstha of Karmveer Bhaurao Patil.
 He established colleges at Ahmednagar and Parner and employed many people across these educational institutions.

 In 1976, Auti led the Communist delegation to Moscow.
 He created awareness during Indo-China war in 1961.
 He was a close associate of Shripad Dange, S M Joshi and was a stalwart of Indian Trade Movement.
 He established the Local Board.
 During the British Raj, he was most of the time underground fighting with the British.
 Pandit Jawaharlal Nehru was very much fond of him.
-Ravi Gaikwad, Chief of RTO Thane (Konkan Range), Chief of Road Safety Cell, Government of Maharashtra, who is fighting for the cause of Road Safety to save lives on Indian roads, is his grandson, whose mother Pushpa Gaikwad happens to be his youngest daughter.
+Ravi Gaikwad, Commissioner, Government of Maharashtra, who is fighting for the cause of Road Safety to save lives on Indian roads, is his grandson, whose mother Pushpa Gaikwad happens to be his youngest daughter.
 He died in the year 1978.